Birch Christmas Wreath:-full tutorial to make your own square wreath from some gathered greens, birch logs, and a coat hanger. Perfect for Christmas.

 This year I’m planning on going for a white Christmas look at my house, which got me thinking how pretty some birch branches would be.
 I also knew I wanted to use some traditional Christmas greens.
 So, off to the woods I went with my little pruning shears.
-Nothing gets you into the Christmas spirit like the smell of fresh cut pine…and there may or may not have been a little, tiny bit of Christmas music involved, but I promised I wasn’t into the Christmas cheer yet. 😉
+Nothing gets you into the Christmas spirit like the smell of fresh cut pine…and there may or may not have been a little, tiny bit of Christmas music involved, but I promise I wasn’t into the Christmas cheer yet. 😉

 - coat hanger for wreath form